How to Prepare for a Day Hike in Iceland

 Have the Right Equipment and No More

 Make sure you have the proper gear according to the season and the trail.
-You might need crampons, an ice axe, and avalanche equipment in winter, sunglasses and sunscreen are needed in summer.
+You might need crampons, an ice axe, and avalanche equipment in winter, sunglasses, and sunscreen are needed in summer.

 Again, always have a map, compass and a GPS with you.
 Make sure your cell phone is fully charged when you get on the trail in the morning and have an extra power bank with you, just in case.
 You should, also, always carry a first aid kit in your backpack.
+Or, skip all of these and join a guided hike where local professional guides take care of everything you need!

 Pack enough water and snacks for the hike.
 If there are rivers on the trail, it is useful to know that in Iceland it is safe to drink from them, so you won’t need water cleansing tablets.